Innova Captab Ltd (NSE: INNOVACAP) Q3 2026 Earnings Call dated Jan. 27, 2026

 Hitanshi Shah

-Okay, that’s it for my end.
+Okay, sir.
+That’s it for my end.

 Thank you.
 The next question is from the line of Ankit Gupta from Bamboo Capital.
 Please go ahead.